Keyll Darree Health and Social Care Higher Education Centre

-- non-medical prescribing (Level 6 and 7), professional practice (MSc)
+- Non-medical prescribing (Level 6 and 7), professional practice (MSc)

-There are also workshops on academic study to support those starting their academic journey, and a study advice service for those IoM Health and Social Care staff studying through us, or through any HEI through distance learning.
+There are also workshops on academic study to support those starting their learning journey, and a study advice service for those IoM Health and Social Care staff studying through us, or through any HEI through distance learning.